Wolololf/Curse-of-Strahd-Reloaded/z_DM Space/Character Sheets/Pickle Rockseeker (Jack).md

 | Thunderwave | 1 | - |
 | Entangle | 1 | - |
 | Faerie fire | 1 | - |

+Background:
+- Part of the Phandelver Rockseeker clan, was a smith in the Wave Echo Cave, while delving was exposed to Wild Magic
+- Cannot control his Wild Magic, has caused incidents and had to leave various forges and move around
+- Desperately wants to prove himself, wants to be a good dwarf by becoming a great smith and martial fighter

+Plot hooks:
+- Is the party's smith, got dragged along
+- Has a mysterious piece of metal that he's held on to for a while which is a broken Dusk Elf blade

+Dark Power: